-1.2 These terms and conditions should be read in conjunction with the Australia Post Terms and Conditions (including Schedule 8 – Change of Address – Mail Redirection Service Terms and Conditions).
+1.2 These terms and conditions should be read in conjunction with the Australia Post Terms and Conditions (including Schedule 8 – Change of Address – Mail Redirection Service Terms and Conditions (PDF 134kB)).
 In the event of any inconsistency between these documents, the Service Terms and Conditions prevail to the extent of the inconsistency.

 1.3 Nothing in this Agreement shall be read as limiting the operation of section 34 of the Australian Postal Corporation Act 1989 (‘immunity from certain actions’) to the extent applicable.

 2.1 Except as where expressly defined, all words and phrases used in this Agreement will have the same meaning if any, given to them in the Australian Postal Corporation Act 1989 and in the Australia Post Terms and Conditions.

 2.2 In these terms and conditions unless the contrary intention appears:

 2.2.1 words like “including” are not limiting words;

 2.2.2 "Agreement" means the agreement, made between Australia Post and a Customer pursuant to clause 1.1 above;

 2.2.3 “Consumer Information” means personal information (including name, address, email and mobile phone number) and unique details relating specifically to the Customer (including, account and membership numbers) provided by Customer;

 2.2.4 "Customer" means an individual who elects to use the Service as described in clause 1.1;